naemon/naemon.github.io/documentation/usersguide/macros.md

 For on-demand service macros, the service identifier consists of both a host name and a service description - these are separated by a colon (:) as well.

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: On-demand service macros can contain an empty host name field.
-In this case the name of the host associated with the service will automatically be used.
+{{ site.hint }}On-demand service macros can contain an empty host name field.
+In this case the name of the host associated with the service will automatically be used.{{ site.end }}

 Examples of on-demand host and service macros follow: